robinmattern/FRDocs_dev01-robin/_home.md

 1. If you have access to a Windows 10 or higher workstation.
 2. If you have zero knowledge about computing.
 3. If you have substantial knowledge about it.
-4. If you are willing to spend $30.
+4. If you are willing to spend $30 for your own web domain and server on the Internet.
 5. If you want to create database applications on your own server.
 6. If you want to boast:  "I have completed all the steps to build my own live and secure web database server and applications on the Internet"